 In TS 38.331, the PEI configuration only allows up to 8 POs in 2 PFs to associate with one PEI-O. For example, there are 4 PFs in one paging cycle, at least two PEI-O are needed.
 How to allocate these two PEI-Os may be implementation issue.
 Two type of modes were evaluated for option-a and option-b.

-Mode 1: Each PEI-O was close and before the first PF of the PFs associated with the PEI-O
+Mode 1: Each PEI-O was close and before the first PF of the PFs associated with the PEI-O.

-Mode 2: One PEI-O with multiple symbol-level offsets for multiple PEIs before first PF of the PFs in paging cycle
+Mode 2: One PEI-O with multiple symbol-level offsets for multiple PEIs before first PF of the PFs in paging cycle.

 For option-a, the PEI-O location for mode 1 and mode 2 is as below: